 - Policies, processes, and procedures

-A newly established department in University HR will build upon the established DEI vision, strategy, and roadmap for staff to cultivate a respectful and inclusive culture, working in partnership with leaders, HR professionals, and DEI experts across the university to align efforts, lead initiatives, and to ensure DEI is firmly included in policies and programs through improved practices and innovative approaches for program design and implementation.
+A newly established department in University HR will build upon the established vision, strategy, and roadmap for staff to cultivate a respectful and inclusive culture, working in partnership with leaders, HR professionals, and DEI experts across the university to align efforts, lead initiatives, and to ensure DEIB is firmly included in policies and programs through improved practices and innovative approaches for program design and implementation.

 Through our research and teaching at Stanford, we will help make significant and profound improvements towards a more just society.
 Through our work in human resources, we will help our university be a place where all members of our community are supported and thrive.